Topological Josephson Bifurcation Amplifier: Semiclassical theory: Semiclassical theory of the TJBA

 In the case of a topological tunnel junction, one instead finds (disregarding parity constraints) $U(\delta)\simeq -E_M |\cos(\delta/2)|-E_J \cos\delta +{\rm const}$, where $E_M$ is the Majorana energy associated to the tunneling of single electrons.
 In particular, if the junction transparency is very low, $E_J\ll E_M$ and $U(\delta)\simeq -E_M |\cos(\delta/2)|$.
 In this tunnel regime where Cooper pair tunneling across the junction is negligible compared to single-particle tunneling, we have $\omega_p\sim \sqrt{2 E_M E_C}/\hbar$ and $\lambda\sim-\omega_p^2/24$.
 Once again, $\lambda/\omega_p^2$ is a negative constant, but of smaller amplitude.

-In general, when $U(\delta)$ has more than one harmonic (e.g. in topological junctions with comparable $E_J$ and $E_M$, or even in trivial junctions that are neither in the tunneling nor in the perfectly transparent regime), $\lambda/\omega_p^2$ will not be a constant.
+In general, when the $\delta-$dependence of $U(\delta)$ has more than one harmonic (e.g. in topological junctions with comparable $E_J$ and $E_M$, or even in trivial junctions that are neither in the tunneling nor in the perfectly transparent regime\cite{golubov2004}), $\lambda/\omega_p^2$ will not be a constant.

 Finally, for later reference, we note that in the literature of superconducting qubits\cite{blais2020}, anharmonicity in the transmon regime is often defined as $\lambda'=(E_2-E_1)-(E_1-E_0)$, where $E_n$ are the energy levels for the quantum anharmonic oscillator evaluated to first order in the strength of the quartic potential.
 The relation between $\lambda'$ and our anharmonicity parameter is $\lambda'= 6 \lambda E_C/\omega_p^2$.
 Thus, $\lambda'=-E_C$ in a conventional tunnel junction.